-Hodgkin’s disease is a lymphoma, a cancer of the lymphatic system.
-Hodgkin’s disease and non-Hodgkin’s lymphoma are the two types of lymphomas.
-Hodgkin’s disease is distinguished by the presence of large abnormal cells, called Reed-Sternberg cells.
-The disease is less common than non-Hodgkin’s lymphoma.
+Hodgkin disease is a lymphoma, a cancer of the lymphatic system.
+Hodgkin disease and non-Hodgkin lymphoma are the two types of lymphomas.
+Hodgkin disease is distinguished by the presence of large abnormal cells, called Reed-Sternberg cells.
+The disease is less common than non-Hodgkin lymphoma.

-- Classical Hodgkin’s lymphoma, which includes nodular sclerosis and mixed cellularity, the two most common subtypes
+- Classical Hodgkin lymphoma, which includes nodular sclerosis and mixed cellularity.
+These are the two most common subtypes.

-- Nodular lymphocyte-predominant Hodgkin’s disease, which affects about 5% of patients
+- Nodular lymphocyte-predominant Hodgkin disease, which affects about 5% of people with Hodgkin disease.

-Hodgkin’s disease is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
-Five-year survival rates for patients diagnosed with stage I or stage II Hodgkin’s disease are 90 - 95%.
-Many patients with late-stage Hodgkin’s disease also have good odds for survival.
+Hodgkin disease is considered one of the most curable forms of cancer, especially if it is diagnosed and treated early.
+Five-year survival rates for people diagnosed with stage I or stage II Hodgkin disease are 90 to 95%.
+Many people with late-stage Hodgkin disease also have good odds for survival.

-Hodgkin's disease occurs most often in people aged 15 - 40 (especially in their 20s), and in people over age 55.
-About 10 - 15% of Hodgkin’s disease cases are diagnosed in children and teenagers.
+Hodgkin disease occurs most often in people ages 15 to 40 (especially in their 20s), and in people over age 55.
+About 10 to 15% of Hodgkin disease cases are diagnosed in children and teenagers.
 It is slightly more common in males than in females.

-Chemotherapy and radiation are the main treatments for Hodgkin’s disease.
-Patients who have relapsed may be treated with autologous stem cell transplantation, a procedure which uses the patient's own blood cells.
+Chemotherapy and radiation are the main treatments for Hodgkin disease.
+People who have relapsed may be treated with autologous stem cell transplantation, a procedure which uses the person's own blood cells.

 Preventing Infection after Cancer Treatment

 Both chemotherapy and stem cell transplants increase the risk for serious infections.
-Patients must take precautions to avoid exposure to germs.
+People who undergo these procedures must take precautions to avoid exposure to germs.
 Ways to prevent infection include:

 - Avoid crowds, especially during cold and flu season.